Are you searching for the best chicken treats for your backyard flocks? Discover what chickens can and cannot eat on this list.

 Kiwi fruit

 Yes, chickens can eat kiwi fruit.
-But some chicken breeds like it, and some do not.
-It contains some bad components, like high sugar content, and good vitamins, minerals, and antioxidants.
+However, certain chicken breeds prefer it while others do not.
+It contains some critical components, like high sugar content, and good vitamins, minerals, and antioxidants.
 So, give them as little as possible.

 Cabbage